demessiee/node-express-intro/Unit-2B.md

 ## Mongo Compass

 Compass is a MongoDB Client GUI created by the creators of MongoDB.
 It allows you to view your MongoDB in a graphical interface and view all of your collections and documents.
-You can also alter MongoDB documents within the Compass client and all changes you make will be saved.
+You can also alter MongoDB documents within the Compass client, and all changes you make will be saved.

 ![mongo-compass](./images/mongo-compass.png)